UTSA vs. UTEP NCAA Football Odds, Plays and Insights | November 6, 2021

 - The Miners have been underdogs by 11 points or more two times this season and covered the spread once.

-- UTEP is 6-0 against the spread and 6-1 overall in games when it scores more than 18.8 points.
+- UTEP is 6-0 against the spread and 6-1 overall when the team scores more than 18.8 points.

-- When UTEP amasses more than 332.4 yards, the team is 6-1 against the spread and 6-2 overall.
+- UTEP is 6-1 against the spread and 6-2 overall when the team picks up over 332.4 yards.

-- The Miners have 17 turnovers this season, equal to the number of takeaways for the Roadrunners.
+- This year the Miners have turned the ball over 17 times, while the Roadrunners have forced 17 turnovers.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.